jbferet/prosail/paper/paper.md

-The PROSAIL model is a widely used radiative transfer model that combines the *leaf optical PROperties SPECtra* (PROSPECT) model with the *Scattering by arbitrarily inclined leaves* (SAIL) canopy bidirectional reflectance model [@jacquemoud2009; @berger2018].
+The PROSAIL model is a widely used radiative transfer model that combines the *leaf optical PROperties SPECtra* (PROSPECT) model with the *Scattering by Arbitrarily Inclined Leaves* (SAIL) canopy bidirectional reflectance model [@jacquemoud2009; @berger2018].
 It is designed to simulate the reflectance of vegetation canopies across a broad spectral domain, including the visible, near-infrared, shortwave infrared and